dojot/docs/source/concepts.rst

 Consider, for instance, a physical device with temperature and humidity sensors; it can be represented in dojot as a device with two attributes (one for each sensor).
-We call this kind of device as regular device or by its communication protocol, for instance, MQTT device or CoAP device.
+We call this kind of device as regular device or by its communication protocol, for instance, MQTT device, CoAP device, etc.

 We can also create devices which don’t directly correspond to their physical counterparts, for instance, we can create one with higher level of information